Humbird, Wisconsin

 Humbird is an unincorporated census-designated place in the Town of Mentor in Clark County, Wisconsin, United States.
-It is located on U.S. Route 12 north-northwest of Merrillan.
-As of the 2010 census, its population was 266.
+It is located on U.S. Route 12, north-northwest of Merrillan.
+As of the 2020 census, Humbird had a population of 254.
 Humbird has a post office with ZIP code 54746.

 History

 Humbird was founded by Jacob Humbird, who was born at Ligonier, Pennsylvania on July 31, 1811.
 The second of five children of Solomon and Susan Humbert, Jacob was married to Eleanor McKee in 1835.
 They had four sons and four daughters.
 Jacob and his brother pursued careers in railroad building.
 He built Dom Pedro Secundo Railroad in Brazil from Rio de Janeiro to the interior of the country.
 In 1867 Humbird and D. A. Baldwin built the main line of the West Wisconsin Railroad from Elroy to Hudson.
 The tracks were laid to Humbird in late 1869.
 The depot opened for business on January 1, 1870.